 **This procedure varies by Instant Pot model.
 I use an Instant Pot Duo 6-qt and press the Sauté button multiple times to adjust the heat between “Normal,” “Less” and “More.”
 On other models there is an “Adjust” button to do this.
 Consult your Instant Pot manual for instructions specific to your model.

-Keywords: carrot recipes, instant pot carrots, instant pot glazed carrots, holiday recipes, side dish, instant pot side dish, thanksgiving side dish, Christmas side dish, Christmas recipes, thanksgiving recipes, easy recipes, glazed carrots, paleo, low FODMAP, refined sugar-free, lactose-free
+Keywords: Instant pot, pressure cooker, glazed carrots, holiday recipes, side dish, instant pot side dish, thanksgiving side dish, Christmas side dish, Christmas recipes, thanksgiving recipes, easy recipes, glazed carrots, paleo, low FODMAP, refined sugar-free, lactose-free